mohamadiarch/awesome-cheatsheets/databases/postgresql.md

-all transactions are written first before commit happens wal data is stored in a physical disk in location: "WAL segment" wal writer flushed the wal data from the buffer to wal segment wal files write ahead log files
+all transactions are written first before commit happens wal data is stored in a physical disk in location: "WAL segment" wal writer flushed the wal data from the buffer to wal segment wal files: Write Ahead Log files

 log files: